olivertwist-1/christmas_message_remastered/README.md

 christmas_tree = ChristMasTree(add_star=True) #It adds a little start in the top.
 However you can remove it or set it to False if you don't want it christmas_tree.display('Merry Christmas', 'EVERYONE', light_perimeter=True, rand_color=True)
 ```
-Ok, first parameter is the message and the second is the destination.
+Ok, first parameter is the message and the second is the destination,
-To whoever you are going to send this little simple gift.
+to whoever you are going to send this little simple gift.
 `light_perimeter` basically fills with yellow in the perimeter while `rand_color` just fills the area with random colors (READ THE DOC OF THE FUNCTION)

 ### ⚠️ Little Warning
-Setting `light_parameter` and rand_color to True, the available colors will be:
+Setting `light_perimeter` and rand_color to True, the available colors will be:
-`BLUE` and `GREEN` otherwise if light_paramter is False random colors are: `BLUE`, `GREEN` and `CYAN`.
+`BLUE` and `GREEN` otherwise if light_perimeter is False random colors are: `BLUE`, `GREEN` and `CYAN`.
 Don't need to fix it, this is how i intended to do it.

 #### light_perimeter to True